Foxinatel/COMS20012-Notes/csb.typ

 === AH (Authentication Header):
 - *Integrity* and *Authentication* of data origin
 - Replay Detection (optional)
-- Protection over the packet content and part of the header
+- Protection over the packet content and part of the header (port 51)
-- Protocol number: 51

 === ESP (Encapsulating Security Payload):
   - Data *Confidentiality* (optional)